IronFox/JoyMap/readme.md

 ## Introduction

-JoyMap is a Joystick to Keyboard mappin program, somewhat akin to JoyToKey, however more powerful in most aspects.
+JoyMap is a Joystick to Keyboard mapping program, somewhat akin to JoyToKey, however more powerful in most aspects.

 Key differences